 - Read the raw image into Color/Tone Interactive without demosaicing.
 For commercial raw files, the Bayer RAW 16-bit linear preset is recommended.
 (Color Tone Auto also works, but is less flexible.)
 The converted image is saved as a TIFF.
 Details are given in Color/Tone/eSFR ISO Noise.

-- Since the undemosaiced image has a monochrome format, the Standard monochrome or Bayer RAW? box will appear.
-Select the appropriate Pixel color mapping (Red in R1C2 (GR/BG)) for the Lumix LX5.
+- Since the undemosaiced image is monochrome, the Standard monochrome or Bayer RAW? box will appear.
+Select the appropriate Pixel color mapping (Red in R1C2 (GR/BG) for the Lumix LX5).
 (If the image contains recognizable color, you can open it in Rawview to find the color mapping.)
 Then select (Analyze image as) Bayer RAW.

-Measured and fit noise vs. input pixel level the LX5 (2.14 μm pixels)
+Measured and fit noise vs. normalized Digital Number for the LX5 (2.14 μm pixels)

 Simulating the image sensor noise